Albyhua/Challenge-5/README.md

 ## Usage

+The link provided will send users to the application where the user can start organizing their day-to-day workflow.

 [Password-Generator](https://albyhua.github.io/Work-Day-To-Do-List/)
-The link provided will send users to the application where the user can start organizing their day-to-day work flow.

 ## Credits